lofidevops/simplenlp/README.md

    # start Django site
    ```

-3. Open http://localhost:8080 in your browser to see results
+3. Open http://localhost:8080/wordy/ in your browser to see results

+4. Hover over a sample to see the full sentence containing the
+   interesting word.

 **Notes**